 -Melamine boards; these are unsafe due to their painted coating.
 This paint can cause bloat, stomach blockages, organ failure, and other health problems if ingested.

--Shelving; these typically have a coating on these to make them more visually appealing or smooth.
+-Wire closet shelving; these typically have a coating on these to make them more visually appealing or smooth.
 Just like other paints or plastic, this coating can cause bloat, stomach blockages, organ failure, and other health problems if ingested.

 -Chicken wire; these spacing in this wire is very large and can cause issues with chins get limbs or teeth stuck in them.
 This wire is also very bendable and flimsy, so without proper support can easily bend or break.